jkomoros/card-web/README.md

 In the navigation to the right, go to Authentication.
 Tap 'Set up sign-in method'.
 Next to the Google row, tap the edit icon. **Toggle the Enable toggle**.
 Give the project a descriptive name and pick an email.
 (You can change these both later).
 Hit Save.

+In the navigation to the right, go to the Storage tab.
+Tap 'Get Started'.
+Click Next.
+It will show you a location selection, which you can't change (since you set it in an earlier step).
+Tap 'Done'.

 Run `gulp set-up-deploy`

 Run `npm run start` to run the server.